kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/06_volumes_emptyDir/README.md

 $ docker container ls | grep cntr-centos   (copy and paste the containers name using cursor)
 ```

 Here I tracked down the container by grepping for the container's name.
-Now let's delete it.
+Now let's kill it.

 ```bash
 $ docker container stop  (copy and paste)